codeigniter4/CodeIgniter4/user_guide_src/source/general/routing.rst

 	$routes->put('photos/(:segment)',    'Photos::update/$1');
 	$routes->delete('photos/(:segment)', 'Photos::delete/$1');

 The second parameter accepts an array of options that can be used to modify the routes that are generated.
+While these routes are geared toward API-usage, where more methods are allowed, you can pass in the 'websafe' option to have it generate update and delete methods that work with HTML forms.

+    $routes->resource('photos', ['websafe' => 1]);

+    // The following equivalent routes are created:
+    $routes->post('photos/(:segment)',        'Photos::update/$1');
+	$routes->post('photos/(:segment)/delete', 'Photos::delete/$1');

 Change the Controller Used
 --------------------------